The number of judicial convictions (25 586) also decreased

-The reconvictions became final in quite a short time after the reference conviction or release from prison in the year 2015.
-About two-thirds of the persons reconvicted had a reconviction within two years.
+The reconvictions became final in quite a short time after the reference conviction or release from prison in the year 2016.
+Two-thirds of the persons reconvicted had a reconviction within the first two years.

 Please consult our German website for tables and charts containing further information.